Trackinsight 2024 Global ETF Survey Report Released: Unveiling 50+ Charts on Worldwide ETF Trends

 Report highlights:

-- Global ETF Growth: In 2023, ETF assets surged to a remarkable $11 trillion, showcasing a pattern of sustained growth.
-In APAC, there was a substantial asset rebound compared to 2022; however, net flows have consistently declined since 2020.
+- Global ETF Growth: The year 2023 saw ETF assets soar to $11 trillion, showcasing continuous expansion.
+North America's assets expand by $1.6 trillion to reach $8.5 trillion, whereas Europe's assets experienced a notable increase of $400 billion, approaching the $2 trillion threshold.

-- Active ETF Momentum: In North America, active ETF strategies secured 25% of the flows in 2023, bringing total category’s assets in the region to $630 billion.
+- Active ETF Momentum: In North America, active ETF strategies secured 25% of the flows in 2023, bringing total category’s assets to $630 billion – a new record.
 In contrast, Europe, where interest is slowly growing, lags significantly with only $32 billion in assets, emphasizing investors' ongoing preference for passive strategies.
-Meanwhile, in APAC, active ETFs witnessed a revival in interest after two years of weaker demand.

 - Thematic Investments: Global interest in thematic investing in 2023 continues to be subdued when compared to the levels seen during the pandemic years.
 AI, Robotics, and Automation themes take the global spotlight with $3.6 billion in inflows in the U.S. and Europe, while the Nuclear Energy theme sees a surge in the U.S. with $1 billion in new capital.
 Europe's commitment to Net Zero 2050 and Climate Change themes remains strong with over $10 billion in new inflows.

-- Cryptocurrency Breakthrough: In 2023, global interest in cryptocurrency ETPs rejuvenated amid U.S. Spot Bitcoin ETFs approval rumors, attracting over $1.5 billion in North America and more than $1 billion in Europe, marking the end of a dry crypto winter.
+- Cryptocurrency Breakthrough: In 2023, global interest in cryptocurrency ETPs rejuvenated amid U.S. Spot Bitcoin ETFs approval rumors, attracting over $1.5 billion in North America and more than $1 billion in Europe, marking the end of the crypto winter.
 Recently, the U.S. overtook Europe and Canada in the crypto asset arena following a bulk approval and launch of Spot Bitcoin ETFs on U.S. exchanges.
-Meanwhile, APAC has a minuscule presence in the crypto space, with only a handful of ETFs available in the market.

-- ESG Cross-Atlantic Polarity: In 2023, Europe reaffirms its global leadership in the ESG market, injecting an impressive $50 billion into ESG ETFs.
-Europe now commands a remarkable 75% share of the global $550 billion ESG ETF assets, reaching an all-time high.
-In contrast, the U.S. experiences a widening gap due to across-the-aisle pushback.
-In APAC, investors added over $1 billion to the ESG category, although notably lower than the previous two years.
+- ESG Cross-Atlantic Polarity: ESG inflows in North America have stalled for the second consecutive year, following a record-breaking 2021.
+Meanwhile, Europe continues to lead, attracting an additional $50 billion in new flows and reaching a total of $400 billion in assets – representing 75% of total ESG ETFs assets globally.

-- Fixed Income Revival: For the fourth consecutive year, North America witnessed net flows into fixed income ETFs surpassing $200 billion, driving the total assets in the region to exceed $1.5 trillion.
-In Europe, there were $66 billion in inflows, double the amount from the previous year, bringing the region's total assets closer to the half-trillion-dollar mark.
-In APAC, interest surged significantly, resulting in increased flows compared to the previous year and expanding the total assets in that category.
-This resurgence across regions has contributed to global fixed income assets reaching a historic milestone of $2 trillion.
+- Fixed Income Revival: For the fourth year in a row, North America sees net flows into fixed income ETFs exceed $200 billion, propelling total assets in the region to surpass $1.5 trillion.
+Europe and APAC have also displayed considerable interest in fixed income products, contributing to the global income assets reaching a historic milestone of $2 trillion.

 - Insights from the Survey Respondents: Investors are strategically expanding their allocations to diverse asset classes via ETFs, with a pronounced focus on equity and fixed income.
 European investors continue to prioritize ESG investing, and interest in active management is widespread across different regions.
 Thematic investing appetite is present but in a minor satellite exposure capacity, while caution prevails when it comes to cryptocurrencies.